 - 1 large onion (chopped)

-- 2-3 cloves minced garlic
+- 2-3 cloves minced garlic (1 teaspoon)

 - 1 bay leaf

-- 3 1/2 cups 2% milk (add more for a thinner soup)
+- 3 1/2 cups 2% milk (28 ounces) (add more for a thinner soup)

-- 1 1/2 cups reduced sodium chicken broth
+- 1 1/2 cups reduced sodium chicken broth (12 ounces)

-Scrub and pierce potatoes, and bake in a 400F oven for about an hour; they're done once you can stick a fork in them without much resistance.
+Choose potatoes that are all around the same size.
+Scrub and pierce potatoes with a fork.
+Bake in a 400F oven for about an hour for 8-ounce potatoes.
+They're done once you can stick a fork in them without much resistance.